Fleet Fuel Management: Reduce Fleet Fuel Costs

 Gas prices are expected to reach an all time high in 2012, and fleet managers are taking this increased cost very seriously.
-Being the second largest cost behind employee payroll, managing fuel has become absolutely essential and will make or break businesses in 2012.
+Being the second largest cost behind employee payroll, fleet fuel management has become absolutely essential and will make or break businesses in 2012.

 What can fleet managers do about this?